BUY THE BOOK

 An Afternoon with J.R.
 Jamison: A Discussion with Readings from HILLBILLY QUEER (hosted by Maring-Hunt Library) — September 4, 2021 (WATCH NOW)

 An Evening with J.R.
-Jamison and Ashley C. Ford: A Celebration of Queer Writers (hosted by Muncie PRIDE and Ball State University) — October 8, 2021, 7 p.m., Cardinal Hall A, B, & C
+Jamison and Ashley C. Ford: A Celebration of Queer Writers (hosted by Muncie PRIDE and Ball State University) — October 8, 2021, 7 p.m., Cardinal Hall A, B, & C (WATCH NOW)

 MORE DATES COMING SOON!
 To request an appearance, contact Christie Hinrichs at email@example.com or 541-797-2217.
 View J.R.’s profile here.